vj-ramirez/action-inject-ssm-secrets/README.md

 ---

+**Now upgraded to AWS SDK V3!** This version uses the modern, modular AWS SDK V3 for improved performance, smaller bundle sizes, and better TypeScript support.

 This action injects AWS SSM Parameter Store secrets as environment variables into your GitHub Actions builds.

 It makes it easier to follow [Amazon IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in respect to principle of least privilege and tracking credentials usage.
 Combined with the `aws-actions/configure-aws-credentials` action, this allows you to inject any combination of secrets from multiple stores, using different credential contexts.